-Until recently the Section 301 Tariffs have been associated with China deceptive practices.
+Until recently the Section 301 Tariffs associate with China deceptive practices.
 The USTR is now expanding Section 301 Tariffs to the European Union (EU).
 As a result of the World Trade Organization (WTO) repeatedly finding that EU subsidies to Airbus have caused adverse effects to the United States; the Office of the United States Trade Representative (USTR) has launched a process under Section 301 of the Trade Act of 1974 to identify products of the EU to which additional duties may be applied.
-These additional duties will be in effect from the dated published until the EU removes those subsidies.
+These additional duties will be in effect until the EU removes those subsidies.

 Continue reading at Customs and Trade News ->